Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Cafe Val d’Anna

-Ortisei, located in Val Gardena, is known for its spellbinding alpine beauty and rich artistic tradition.
-The town sits at the foot of the Alpe di Siusi and is surrounded by stunning mountain ranges, offering a beautiful backdrop that changes with the seasons.
+Ortisei, located in Val Gardena, sits at the foot of the Alpe di Siusi and is surrounded by stunning mountain ranges, offering a beautiful backdrop that changes with the seasons.

-In winter, Ortisei serves as a gateway to the Dolomiti Superski, one of the largest ski areas in the world.
-You will find slopes of any type and length that are perfect for any skiing level.
-Moreover, you get to enjoy skiing with an enchanting panoramic view of the Dolomites.
+You want to stay in Ortisei in winter because it is the gateway to the Dolomiti Superski, one of the largest mountain areas in the world.
+You will find slopes of any type and length that are perfect for any level.

 But the fun doesn’t stop when the snow melts.
 Come summer, the mountains transform into a hiking and biking paradise.
 The Resciesa Funicular, for instance, takes you up to a high plateau, offering numerous walking trails with spectacular views.